 The Tory-Liberal Democrat coalition passed the Health and Social Care Act in 2012 to expedite the privatisation process in the most lucrative parts of the NHS.
 The government’s legal “duty to provide” health care was changed into a “duty to arrange” and massive swathes of the NHS budget were transferred to Clinical Commissioning Groups (CCGs), who have undertaken a massive outsourcing of NHS-run services.

-The NHS, fought for, developed and maintained by generations of health workers and funded by working people, is being hived off to private equity companies whose sole preoccupation is the accumulation of profit.
+The NHS, fought for, developed and maintained by generations of health workers and funded by working people, is being hived off to private equity companies whose sole preoccupation is profit.

-Working people must understand what is involved.
 The ruling elite will not be satisfied until they have destroyed all the gains and conditions won by the working class.
-The economic crisis which began in 2008 made clear how successive governments had enabled the super-rich to plunder social wealth, rig markets and cook the books.
+The economic crisis which began in 2008 exposed how successive governments enabled the super-rich to plunder social wealth, rig markets and cook the books.
 Having spent billions of pounds bailing out the banks and super-rich at tax payers’ expense, governments in every country are imposing vicious austerity measures.
 Their aim is to use the economic crisis to carry through a social counter-revolution against living standards and vital social provision.